Resume formats and samples

 - Job Hunters Seek Winning Edge in Video Resumes (NPR.org)

-All names are fictional, and each sample is one page unless otherwise noted.
+Names are fictional.
+Each sample is one page unless otherwise noted.

-Remember the caution not to look at just one sample and copy it!
-You are unique and your resume will not look exactly like anyone else's!
-The samples show you some variety and help give you ideas.
+Again, we caution you not to look at just one sample and copy it!
+You are unique and your resume will not look exactly like anyone else's.
+You might combine components of different samples.
+The samples are to show you some variety and give you ideas.

 Has experience, volunteer work and student leadership related to career field of interest; these are detailed.

-"Other" experience section; one line per job; detail not needed.
+"Other" experience section; one line per job; detail is not needed.

 Relevant campus job and student media experience.

 International coursework, study abroad, and other international experience related to career goals.

 Study abroad in education section.